Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Introduction

-CNNs serve as the foundation of many multimodal frameworks due to their ability to capture local spatial patterns through convolutional filters and feature learning \cite{7115053,10517881}.
-For instance, Hong et al. \cite{9174822} proposed a CNN-based multimodal learning framework incorporating various fusion strategies, and Wu et al. \cite{9598903} combined CNNs with a cross-channel reconstruction module.
-These methods typically use separate CNNs to extract features from each modality and concatenate them along the channel dimension to further learn joint representations.
-However, CNNs are inherently limited by their receptive fields, which can constrain the modeling of long-range dependencies essential for understanding complex remote sensing scenes.

-Transformers mitigate this shortcoming through self-attention mechanisms that capture global context \cite{gao2022fusion}.
-Xue et al. \cite{9755059} introduced a deep hierarchical vision transformer leveraging self-attention for spatial features and spectral sequences.
-Roy et al. \cite{10153685} proposed a multimodal fusion transformer with a multihead cross-patch attention framework.
-In addition, numerous transformer-based studies have proposed different modal fusion strategies \cite{10122197,10557680,11177249}, multiscale feature transformers \cite{10438852}, and global-local structures \cite{tu2024ncglf2}.
-Moreover, the Mamba model \cite{gu2023mamba} has gained popularity for capturing long-range dependencies with improved computational efficiency.
-Building on the Mamba architecture, researchers have developed diffusion-based Mamba \cite{10733944}, spatial-spectral Mamba \cite{10738515}, and multi-scale Mamba \cite{10856240,10857393} variants.
+In recent years, deep learning methods have revolutionized multimodal remote sensing image classification.
+Regarding feature extraction and fusion strategy, network architectures are primarily based on convolutional neural networks (CNNs), Transformers, and Mamba models.
+CNNs serve as the foundation of many multimodal frameworks due to their ability to capture local spatial patterns through convolutional filters \cite{7115053,10517881}.
+Transformers can capture global context through self-attention mechanisms \cite{gao2022fusion}.
+Moreover, the Mamba model \cite{gu2023mamba} has gained popularity for capturing long-range dependencies with improved computational efficiency \cite{10856240,ahmad2024comprehensive}.
 In terms of multimodal fusion strategies, Transformer-based methods typically employ global cross-attention mechanisms at the token level, while Mamba-based approaches optimize Mamba blocks to simultaneously perform multimodal fusion and model long-range dependencies.
+Adaptively merging these local, global, and sequence-aware representations can leverage their strengths and compensate for their weaknesses \cite{chen2021remote,lu2023coupled,li2023mixing}.

+However, these existing networks are primarily optimized to extract discriminative features for specific downstream tasks and they often discard broader contextual information.
+This prevents models from capturing the complex, high-dimensional, and redundant distributions characteristic of remote sensing images.
+In addition, these approaches still struggle to model complementary and diverse features \cite{10679212,10750894} and can be brittle in the presence of realistic sensor noise, atmospheric effects, or occlusions \cite{ahmad2024comprehensive}.